Here is my assortment of empties this month from left to right:

 Fortunately, this serum is jam packed with dozens of extracts in addition to amino acids and peptides.
 In fact, I would say it is more accurately categorized as a broad-spectrum antioxidant serum with Vitamin C, as opposed to a Vitamin C serum.

 I’m always a little unsure of how to review a Vit C / anti-oxidant serum because the main benefits are preventative.
-I use vitamin C mostly as an extra layer of protection against photo-damage and environmental damage because I know that in theory it is effective, but it’s not something I can see working until years later.
+I use vitamin C mostly as an extra layer of protection against photo-damage and environmental damage, but it’s not something I can see working until years later.

+With Skinceuticals, the texture of my skin looks and feels better with regular usage.
+This serum does not have the same benefit.
 I will say that my skin does seem to have a healthier glow to it when I use this serum consistently, but the effect is very subtle.
-Also, I haven’t seen any brightening effects, but I’ve never really seen brightening effects from any of the Vitamin C serums I’ve used, so it wasn’t anything I was expecting.
+I haven’t seen any brightening effects, but I’ve never really seen brightening effects from any of the Vitamin C serums I’ve used, so it wasn’t anything I was expecting.

 What I dislike most about this serum is its texture.
 Even though it appears light and runny, it is unexpectedly viscous and even a little oily when I first apply it to my skin.
 The oiliness does disappear after a few minutes, but because I am frequently in a rush in the morning and don’t frequently have a few minutes to spare, I do find the initial oiliness to be bothersome.

-This is not the most effectively formulated Vitamin C serum but it does contain many beneficial extracts, peptides, and amino acids and (most importantly) seems suitable for sensitive skin.
-I’m hoping after I finish this bottle, my skin will have recovered enough from its winter bashing such that I can use a more aggressive Vit C serum, but in the meantime I am happy to have found this one.
+This is not a very effectively formulated Vitamin C serum but it does contain many beneficial extracts, peptides, and amino acids and (most importantly) seems suitable for sensitive skin.
+I’m hoping after I finish this bottle, my skin will have recovered enough from its winter bashing such that I can use a more effective Vit C serum, but in the meantime I do plan to use this one up.

 Disclosure: Wishtrend provided me with this product for review purposes.
 The opinions expressed are my own.
 This post contains an affiliate link.
 See here for my full disclosure policy.